inversify/InversifyJS/README.md

 #### 3. Resolve & inject dependencies

-After declaring the type bindigns, we can invoke the kernel resolve method to resolve a dependency.
+After declaring the type bindings, we can invoke the kernel resolve method to resolve a dependency.
 We will use a string as the interface identifier (instead of the interface itself) because the TypeScript interfaces are not available at runtime.

 ```
 var foobar = kernel.resolve<FooBarInterface>("FooBarInterface");
 ```

-If the interface that we are tyring to resolve is bind to a class that has some dependencies, InversifyJS will resolve and inject them into a new instance via the class constructor.
+If the interface that we are trying to resolve is bind to a class that has some dependencies, InversifyJS will resolve and inject them into a new instance via the class constructor.

 ```
 // Foo and Bar instances has been injected into a new Foobar instance via its constructor